adolliou/euispice_coreg/README.md

-# SPICE_Alignment
+# **euispice_coreg**

-Welcome to the SPICE_alignment python package :artificial_satellite: :sun_with_face:.
+Welcome to the euispice_coreg python package :artificial_satellite:.
 This package can be used to correct the pointing information of SPICE or HRI-EUV datasets, on board Solar Orbiter.

 ## Description :